sasilver75/obsidian/Markov Chain.md

 - Transitions
 	- The process moves from one state to another, and these movements are called *transitions*.
 Each ==transition has a probability associated with it==, determining how likely it is to occur.
 - Transition Matrix
-	- The transition probabilities to any possible state, from any possible state, can be represented in a matrix form; each element in the matrix represents the probability of transitioning from one state to another.
+	- The transition probabilities to any possible state, from any possibloe state, can be represented in a matrix form; each element in the matrix represents the probability of transitioning from one state to another.